 (i) “Contemporary methods” means any methodological aspect involved with developing an IRP that represents the best practice of the electric industry to improve the quality of an IRP analysis.

-(g) As used in this rule, (j) "Demand-side management" or "DSM" means the planning, implementation, and monitoring of a utility activity designed to influence customer use of electricity that produces a desired change in a utility's load shape.
-DSM includes only an activity that involves deliberate intervention by a utility to alter load shape.
+(g) As used in this rule, (j) "Demand-side management" or "DSM" means the planning, implementation, and monitoring of a utility activity designed to achieve energy efficiency or demand response.
+DSM includes only an activity that involves deliberate intervention by a utility.

-(h) As used in this rule, (k) "Demand-side measure" means a particular end-use device, technology, service, or rate design at a targeted customer's premises or a utility's energy delivery system for a specific DSM program.
+(h) As used in this rule, (k) "Demand-side measure" or “demand-side management measure” or “DSM measure” means a particular end-use device, technology, service, or rate design at a targeted customer's premises or a utility's energy delivery system for a specific DSM program.

-(i) As used in this rule, (l) "Demand-side program" means a utility program designed to implement a demand-side measure.
+(i) As used in this rule, (l) "Demand-side program" or “demand-side management program” or “DSM program” means a utility program designed to implement a demand-side measure.

 (j) As used in this rule, (m) "Demand-side resource" means a resource that reduces the demand for electrical power or energy by applying a demand-side program to implement one (1) or more demand-side measures.